Art, Drama, Music

 Drama Key Stage 3

 All students at Key Stage 3 receive one drama lesson of one hour per week.
 Drama is assessed under three key areas: Creating, Performing and Evaluating.
-Drama teaches students a wide range of life skills including co-operation, self-control, confidence, creativity and the ability to communicate effectively.
+Drama teaches students a wide range of essential life skills including self-control, teamwork, creativity and the ability to communicate and present effectively.
+Students develop self-confidence and the ability to reflect on their own work and the work of others.

-Drama is a popular option at Key Stage 4 where students in Year 10 follow the new AQA GCSE specification.
-In Year 11 students are currently following the OCR specification.
-GCSE students receive 5 lessons of drama per fortnight.
+Students follow the AQA GCSE Drama specification.
+GCSE students receive 5 lessons of Drama per fortnight.
 The course requires students to develop acting, directing, design and devising skills.
 Students study and explore several complete play texts as well as learning how to devise their own drama.
-In the OCR course students are formally assessed through three Units.
-Unit 1 is where, after exploration of a play script, students choose an excerpt for performance.
-In Unit 2 students respond to a stimulus and develop three practical assessments, one of which must be a group performance.
-In Unit 3 students respond to an exam paper which includes a script and a stimulus.
-They can be examined as a performer, designer or playwright.
-For each Unit there is a substantial written portfolio called the Working Record which is worth one-third of the mark for each unit.
-In the AQA specification students are assessed through three components.
-Component one is a written examination where students answer questions on a set text and a live theatre performance.
+Students are assessed through three components.
+Component one is a written examination of 1 hour 45 minutes where students answer questions on a set text and a live theatre performance.
 Component two is a devising unit where students perform (or design for) a piece of theatre they have devised themselves and also complete a substantial devising log.
 Component three is a practical examination where students study a play text and perform two extracts or design for two extracts from the play.

 Drama and Theatre Studies A-Level

-Drama is taught in two dedicated large classrooms, both of which are decorated to facilitate the use of stage lighting.
+Drama is taught by a team of subject-specialists in two dedicated large classrooms, both of which are decorated to facilitate the use of stage lighting.
 Simple stage lighting rigs are in both classrooms.
 Classes, rehearsals and productions also take place in the Main Hall, which has a stage, stage lighting and sound facilities.
 There is a small costume and prop store and the department has a dedicated stage technician to support staff and students in final performances.

 The Formal Elements: Fish Paintings